Swatantrataa/Spotify-data-analysis/README.md

-# Spotify-data-analysis
+# Spotify Data Analysis

-This project analyzes Spotify data to understand music trends, user preferences, and track performance.
+This project analyzes Spotify data to understand music trends, user preferences, and track performance using Python.

 ## Features
 - Data cleaning and preprocessing